ooc-lang/ooc-lang.org/content/docs/tools/rock/debug.md

         Dog new() shout()
     }

-Compiling with `rock -g` gives an executable, `dog`, and a folder with C files.
+Compiling with `rock -pg` gives an executable, `dog`, and a folder with C files.

 ### Running